Refurbishing and Recondition Brake Calipers

 Phenolic Pistons

-Whilst it is true that phenolic pistons resist corrosion, they are known to scratch over time and can also sit for long periods.
+Whilst phenolic pistons indeed resist corrosion, they are known to scratch over time and can also sit for long periods.
 As a result, the hard plastic material becomes hygroscopic.

 Therefore, reconditioning phenolic pistons is not recommended.

-hygroscopic substance readily attracts water from its surroundings, through either absorption or adsorption when its surface is scratched.
+When its surface is scratched, a hygroscopic substance readily attracts water from its surroundings through either absorption or adsorption.

 Badly jammed pistons are challenging to remove.
 Before installing a new piston and seal kit the piston housing will require honing

-Before the honing process, we recommend you inspect the stainless steel slides.
-If these slides jam, they are in need of replacement, and repair costs begin to rise dramatically.
+We recommend inspecting the stainless steel slides before the honing process.
+If they jam, they need to be replaced, and repair costs begin to rise dramatically.

-If you find yourself jamming slides our best solution is to buy new calipers with stainless pistons.
-Whilst it is possible to purchase a new replacement slide kit, remove the old slide and clean the bore before installing the new slide kit – the time and cost of doing so, often justifies the purchase of a brand new caliper.
+If you find yourself jamming slides, our best solution is to buy new calipers with stainless pistons.
+While it is possible to purchase a new replacement slide kit, remove the old slide and clean the bore before installing the new slide kit—the time and cost of doing so often justifies the purchase of a brand new caliper.

-If you do wish to recondition calipers, keep reading for tips to follow.
+If you wish to recondition calipers, keep reading for tips.

 Couplemate uses a specially designed air hose that screws into the brass adaptor.
 With this, 70 psi of compressed air pressure ‘pops’ the piston out of its housing.

-If a similar air hose solution does not work, then the phenolic piston must be mechanically broken out of its housing.
-Take care not to mark the piston housing with tools during the piston breakout.
+If a similar air hose solution does not work, the phenolic piston must be mechanically broken out of its housing.
+During the piston breakout, take care not to mark the piston housing with tools.

 Piston Housing Explained

-• The other hole is a bleed hole.
-Furthermore, the bleed hole contains a bleed nipple which must always be installed in a higher position than the inlet hose.
+- The other hole is a bleed hole.
+It contains a bleed nipple, which must always be installed higher than the inlet hose.

 Tip: Remove the bleed valve and the adaptor for cleaning.
 Small animals may try to nest inside bleed nipples.

-When looking at a jammed Phenolic piston, the outer dust cover looks like a seal; however, there is an inner seal that performs all the hard work.
+When looking at a jammed Phenolic piston, the outer dust cover looks like a seal; however, an inner seal performs all the hard work.
 The two rubber rings inserted into the piston body include:

 Inserting new pistons and seals is certainly a challenge for most servicemen and almost impossible for the handyman.

-Couplemate prefers to coat the bore and piston with a silicone-based lubricant before inserting new pistons, as grease is not a suitable lubricant for caliper bores or slides.
+Couplemate prefers to coat the bore and piston with a silicone-based lubricant before inserting new pistons, as grease is unsuitable for caliper bores or slides.

 Stainless Pistons

 Couplemate pistons are made in Australia from 316 Stainless.
-Commercial fishermen prefer stainless pistons as it dramatically reduces their maintenance and downtime.
+Commercial fishermen prefer stainless pistons as they dramatically reduce their maintenance and downtime.

-Caliper with Phenolic Pistons swapped for Couplemate stainless pistons.
+The caliper with phenolic pistons was swapped for Couplemate stainless pistons.
 This caliper shows the installation of new seals, bores honed, and stainless guides served with silicone grease.

 We found half of the stainless guides ceased.